-- (cf. 5131 Conduct)

-- (cf. 5131.2 Bullying)
+(cf. 5131.2 - Bullying)

-- (cf. 5137 Positive School Climate)
+(cf. 5137 - Positive School Climate)

-- (cf. 5145.3 Nondiscrimination/Harassment)
+(cf. 5145.3 - Nondiscrimination/Harassment)

 (cf. 6142.1 - Sexual Health and HIV/AIDS Prevention Instruction)

 The district strongly encourages any student who feels that he/she is being or has been sexually harassed on school grounds or at a school-sponsored or school-related activity by another student or an adult to immediately contact his/her teacher, the principal, or any other available school employee.
 Any employee who receives a report or observes an incident of sexual harassment shall notify the principal or a district compliance officer.